-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 32.4 Does the DFI state the method of community disclosure?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 32.4 Does the DFI state the method of community disclosure?
 32.5 Does the DFI state what documentation was disclosed?
 32.6 Does the DFI identify the language of disclosure to project-affected people?
-33. Beneficial ownership (non-sovereign only) 33.1 Does the DFI identify the main shareholders of the client company?
-Open format No >00% of avaicate General 2 33.2 Does the DFI disclose a beneficial ownership statement? Орен топпас NO . ≥80% of projects General 2 34.
-IAM global disclosure 34.1 Does the DFI disclose the presence of the IAM on the DFI project page?
-Special format (webpage only) No ≥80% of projects General 1
+32.7 Does the DFI state if the presence of a project grievance mechanism was disclosed and the method it was disclosed?
+32.8 Does the DFI state if the presence of an independent accountability mechanism was disclosed and the method it was disclosed?
+33. Beneficial ownership (non- sovereign only) 33.1 Does the DFI identify the main shareholders of the client company?
+Open format No ≥80% of projects General 2

+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 33.2 Does the DFI disclose a beneficial ownership statement?
+34. IAM global disclosure 34.1 Does the DFI disclose the presence of the IAM on the DFI project page?
+Special format (webpage only) No ≥80% of projects General 1 Financial information Organisational level 35.
+Financial reports / statements 35.1 Does the DFI disclose audited financial reports/statements?
+Open format Yes Policy/document found or not General 1 36.
+Climate finance methodology 36.1 Does the DFI publish a methodology explaining its approach to calculating climate finance?
+Open format No Policy/document found or not General 1 Project level l